If you look at the price range of good epilating products right now, they’re between $50 and $100.

-First time users should expect a pinching sensation using an epilator.
-No matter how expensive or cheap the variant is, remember that these devices pluck hair.
+First-time users should expect a pinching sensation using an epilator.
+No matter how expensive or cheap the variant is, remember that these devices pluck the hair.

 To get the best results, don’t forget to read our guide on using an epilator.

 Women, for the most part, were happy with the performance of this variant.
 But expect some pain using this according to reviews.
 The most painful area using this would be on the underarm, face, and pubic area.

 Yes, women have used this on sensitive parts like the pubic and face area.
 Braun does not recommend women using this on these areas because it lacks the attachments for it.

 If you use it on these areas, there’s a risk of the tweezers pinching the skin.
 So consider this a warning.

 In terms of performance, reviews say that this epilator will remove hair, but it will take multiple passes.

 There were complaints of it not performing well, but that could be because of poor technique or hair being too long.
 If hair is too long, you will need to shave it first, wait a day or two before epilating because this product works best on short hair.

 It could also be a case of the epilator not being suitable for the type of hair.
 For example, maybe it’s too coarse for it.

 You can buy this epilator from Amazon for less than $40.
 And it’ll be eligible to their 2-day free shipping if you join Prime.

-This entry-level epilator is a decent option if you don’t want to spend over $50 for a decent epilator.
+This entry-level epilator is a decent option if you don’t want to spend over $50 for a good epilator.
 It’s got some features found in pricier variants like the massage rollers and SmartLight LED.

 However, it won’t be as efficient as epilators that have more tweezers like the Braun Silk Epil 7 or the Emjoi AP-18.